-A recommended dismissal of a student from the program represents the determination of the SGSUP Graduate Committee that the student has not demonstrated an expected level of performance in academic work, including research tasks, or in other critical areas of professional conduct.
+A recommended dismissal of a student from the program represents the determination of the SGSUP Graduate Committee, through consultation with program leads, that the student has not demonstrated an expected level of performance in academic work, including research tasks, or in other critical areas of professional conduct.
 At the point of recommended dismissal, the student will not be given additional opportunities to remediate the deficiency.
 Depending on the circumstances, recommended dismissal might follow a period of academic probation.
 In other cases, it might not involve academic probation.